"Potty Duck is the most magical potty training motivator available today."

 After more than 60 years of floating around in bathtubs with little to do, the iconic rubber ducky now has an important mission―to make potty training fun for kids and easier for parents.

-RUBBER DUCK TO REDUCE ANXIETY AROUND POTTY TRAINING
+RUBBER DUCK REDUCES ANXIETY AROUND POTTY TRAINING

-“Parents are often anxious about potty training, ” says Dr. Shelly Mann, the pediatrician co-founder of Potty Discovery LLC, who tested the toy with her patients in 2016.
+“Parents are often anxious about potty training, ” adds Dr. Shelly Mann, the pediatrician co-founder of Potty Discovery LLC, who tested the toy with her patients in 2016.
 "Parents tell us that Potty Duck makes potty training much easier.
 The rubber duck gives children a helpful example to imitate."”

 In a recent Miami Herald supplement, Amy Baez wrote: “As an occupational therapist that uses a multi-sensory approach to learning through play, I would suggest the same for toilet training as well.
 Children can learn through kinesthetic, auditory, and visual learning styles, which are respectively synonymous with physical touch, hearing, and seeing.
 Potty Duck is a great toy that fortunately incorporates all three of these simultaneously.”